 Seeking an internship in human services for the Summer of 20XX utilizing demonstrated interpersonal and helping skills.

-Education: Lists your degrees, majors, minors, study abroad and/or any other relevant training/opportunities.
+Education: List your degrees, majors, minors, study abroad and/or any other relevant training/opportunities.

 University at Buffalo, The State University of New York